Fumohouse/godot-luau-script/docs/src/usage/accessing-godot.md

 ## Renaming rules

-Most members are renamed from their Godot names to the following convention:
+Most names are adapted from their Godot counterparts according to the following
+convention:

 | Type               | Godot Case                | Luau Case                              |
 | ------------------ | ------------------------- | -------------------------------------- |